What is Data De-Identification?

 That’s why so many healthcare organizations invest a considerable amount of time and money into data de-identification.

 However, as you’ll learn below, this capability is useful for more than just healthcare information.

 #2 - Data De-Identification Is Useful for More Than Just Personal Data

-When you think of data de-identification, you probably think of personal records: someone’s data is separated from their other data.
+When you think of data de-identification, you probably think of personal records: someone’s data is separated from their other data, usually protected health information.
 This prevents them from being personally identified.

 That’s the case with a lot of data de-identification processes.
 However, it’s not the case with all of them.